softwareconstruction240/softwareconstruction/instruction/interfaces-abstract-classes/interfaces-and-abstract-classes.md

 ## final

 If you don't want a subclass to override a method in a base class then you can prefix the method with the keyword `final`.
 You can also use the final keyword to make a class's field value immutable.
+(You can still call methods on final fields, however, so it's not the same as the C++ `const`.)

 ```java
 public class FinalExample {